featurist/banana-shark/README.md

 )
 ```

-## Sharing assertions with aspects
+## Using describe.aspect to share assertions

 `aspects` are _abstract_ specs, in the sense that they have no factories, but
 only consist of assertions.
 Aspects allow specs to be composed of reusable